Classifications and canonical forms of tensor product expressions in the presence of permutation symmetries: Introduction

+In general, suppose the tensors $\bm{X}_{i}$ in Eq. \eqref{tensorProduct} have certain permutation symmetries, then the following questions are of fundamental importance, because they will be faced in designing any general automatic derivation and simplification tools based on tensor product expressions. \begin{description} \item [Q1 (classification)] Whether two given tensor expressions of the form \eqref{tensorProduct} are identical?
+If not, to what extent they are different?

-\item How many different tensors can be formed from a same set of factors?
+\item [Q2 (enumeration)] How many different tensors can be formed from a same set of factors?
 For a given member, how many of products are equivalent (numerically identical) to it?

-\item Among these equivalent tensors, is it possible to select a unique representative?
+\item [Q3 (canonical form/represenative)] Among the equivalent tensor expressions, is it possible to select a unique representative?

-\item Let the tensor obtained in Eq. \eqref{tensorProduct} be denoted by $Z^E$, then what is its permutation symmetry? \end{enumerate} These fundamental questions must be faced when designing general automatic derivation and simplification tools based on algebraic expressions.
-Without symmetry, these questions are trivial.
-However, with symmetry they may become complicated, since the possible algebraic forms of products in Eq. \eqref{tensorProduct} can be enormous.
+\item [Q4 (permutation symmetry)] How much the permutation symmetries in the factors are inherited by the contracted result $Z^E$?
+Or more mathematically, what is the permutation symmetry group of $Z^E$? \end{description} Obviously, without permutation symmetry in the factors, all these questions are trivial.
+However, in the presence of permutation symmetry, they can become quite involved, since the possible algebraic forms of products in Eq. \eqref{tensorProduct} can be enormous.